grodansparadis/can4vscp-vilnius/docs/README.md

 ![Vilnius](./images/vilnius2_small.png)

 The Vilnius A/D module is a CAN4VSCP based module with four 10-bit A/D channels for 0-5V or 0-10V and two 5V I/O channels that can be set as inputs or outputs.
-The module is designed for general use to read analog values and, like all other VSCP modules, can report readings automatically at user-specified intervals.
+The module is designed for general use to read analog values and, like all other VSCP modules, can report readings automatically at user-specified intervals or when certain conditions are met.

 The module comes with a GUID and is programmed with a bootloader and VSCP module functionality that works right out of the box.